chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    Then type `exit`

-1. The first step is complete.
+   The first step is complete.
 You have a database, one table, and a Micronaut application that writes data to that one table.
+Continue to the next step to add another table to the application

 ## Step 2.1 - Add the PET table